hardeep-it21/pega-hardeep/README.md

 Online gift store portal :
-Online gift store portal ongoing usecase will completed within jan end 2025 as deadline
+Online gift store portal ongoing usecase will be completed within the month of january end 2025 as deadline